supreet11agrawal/Proposal/Proposal.md

 ### Pull requests
 The following are the lists of merged/open pull requests I have created(listed in chronological order)

-* [#15841](https://github.com/sympy/sympy/pull/15841) Numbers: Removed the redundant checks of igcd method and simplified it
+* [#15841](https://github.com/sympy/sympy/pull/15841) Numbers: Removed the redundant checks of igcd method and simplified it.
-* [#15958](https://github.com/sympy/sympy/pull/15958) Stats: Disabled non valid probability inputs by Bernoulli, Coin and FiniteRV distibutions
+* [#15958](https://github.com/sympy/sympy/pull/15958) Stats: Disabled non valid probability inputs by Bernoulli, Coin and FiniteRV distibutions.
-* [#16093](https://github.com/sympy/sympy/pull/16093) Core: Improved handling of Unicode text
+* [#16093](https://github.com/sympy/sympy/pull/16093) Core: Improved handling of Unicode text.
-* [#16108](https://github.com/sympy/sympy/pull/16108) Stats:Improved parameter handling by Benini distribution
+* [#16108](https://github.com/sympy/sympy/pull/16108) Stats:Improved parameter handling by Benini distribution.
-* [#16154](https://github.com/sympy/sympy/pull/16154) Travis: Added a flag which reduced the output log so compilation errors could be found easily (This PR used [#16156]() for testing the correctness of change)
+* [#16154](https://github.com/sympy/sympy/pull/16154) Travis: Added a flag which reduced the output log so compilation errors could be found easily.
+(This PR used [#16156]() for testing the correctness of change)
-* [#16159](https://github.com/sympy/sympy/pull/16159) Stats: Improved parameter handling and documentation of continuous distributions
+* [#16159](https://github.com/sympy/sympy/pull/16159) Stats: Improved parameter handling and documentation of continuous distributions.
-* [#16183](https://github.com/sympy/sympy/pull/16183) Stats: Completed the parameter handling improvement by continuous distributions
+* [#16183](https://github.com/sympy/sympy/pull/16183) Stats: Completed the parameter handling improvement by continuous distributions.
 * [#16189](https://github.com/sympy/sympy/pull/16189) Core: Added a function `unchanged` which checks if the expression remains unchanged.
 ### Issues opened
 The following are the list of the issues opened by me(listed in chronological order)